timbergus/another-api-cli/README.md

 npm -g install another-api-cli
 ```

+And execute in a terminal `apic`.

-And follow the steps to create you API.
+Then follow the steps to create you API.

 To configure the databases connections, install and run the databases you need, and use the configuration files inside the __config__ folder to define the connection parameters.

+The API will try to connect to your database, so if you don't configure the connection properly, it will throw an error.

 Have fun :)